Russia says urging Gulf nations to consider a joint security mechanism

 British Prime Minister Boris Johnson called on Tuesday for U.S. President Donald Trump to replace the Iranian nuclear deal with his own new pact to ensure the Islamic Republic does not get an atomic weapon.

-Trump said in a tweet he agreed with Johnson for a “Trump deal” instead of the current pact.
+Trump said in a tweet he agreed with Johnson for a “Trump deal”.

 U.S. Deputy National Security Adviser Matthew Pottinger will also be addressing the Delhi meeting on Thursday.

-Reporting by Alasdair Pal and Devjyot Ghoshal; Writing by Sanjeev Miglani; Editing by Muralikumar Anantharaman and Lincoln Feast.
+Additional reporting by Neha Dasgupta and Nidhi Verma; Writing by Sanjeev Miglani; Editing by Muralikumar Anantharaman and Lincoln Feast.